yutakahoulette-zz/canvas-sparkline/README.md

 Draw a "sparkline" graph, which is a small and minimal line graph, often used to represent tweets, shares, stock values, etc, etc.

+> A sparkline is a small intense, simple, word-sized graphic with typographic resolution.
+Sparklines mean that graphics are no longer cartoonish special occasions with captions and boxes, but rather sparkline graphics can be everywhere a word or number can be: embedded in a sentence, table, headline, map, spreadsheet, graphic.
+Data graphics should have the resolution of typography.

 http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR

 ```js